Target (NYSE:TGT) Given New $223.00 Price Target at Royal Bank of Canada

-Target (NYSE:TGT – Get Rating) had its price target decreased by Royal Bank of Canada from $231.00 to $223.00 in a report published on Thursday, MarketBeat Ratings reports.
-Royal Bank of Canada currently has an outperform rating on the retailer’s stock.
+Target (NYSE:TGT – Get Rating) had its target price lowered by Royal Bank of Canada from $231.00 to $223.00 in a research note released on Thursday morning, MarketBeat Ratings reports.
+The brokerage currently has an outperform rating on the retailer’s stock.

-TGT has been the topic of several other reports.
-Gordon Haskett lowered their price target on shares of Target from $300.00 to $200.00 and set a buy rating on the stock in a report on Thursday, May 19th.
-The Goldman Sachs Group reduced their target price on shares of Target from $191.00 to $171.00 and set a buy rating on the stock in a report on Wednesday, June 8th.
-Truist Financial reduced their price objective on Target from $171.00 to $150.00 and set a hold rating for the company in a research note on Wednesday, June 8th.
-DA Davidson cut their price objective on Target from $205.00 to $171.00 and set a buy rating on the stock in a research report on Wednesday, June 8th.
-Finally, Deutsche Bank Aktiengesellschaft cut their target price on Target from $227.00 to $198.00 and set a buy rating for the company in a research note on Wednesday, June 8th.
-Nine investment analysts have rated the stock with a hold rating, seventeen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, Target has a consensus rating of Moderate Buy and an average price target of $191.23.
+Several other brokerages have also recently weighed in on TGT.
+MKM Partners dropped their price objective on shares of Target from $253.00 to $180.00 and set a neutral rating for the company in a research note on Thursday, May 19th.
+DA Davidson cut their price target on Target from $205.00 to $171.00 and set a buy rating for the company in a research note on Wednesday, June 8th.
+Deutsche Bank Aktiengesellschaft cut their price target on Target from $227.00 to $198.00 and set a buy rating for the company in a research note on Wednesday, June 8th.
+Morgan Stanley dropped their price objective on Target from $255.00 to $190.00 and set an equal weight rating for the company in a report on Wednesday, June 8th.
+Finally, JPMorgan Chase & Co. upped their target price on Target from $180.00 to $190.00 and gave the company an overweight rating in a research report on Tuesday, August 9th.
+Nine research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and an average price target of $191.23.

 Target Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Saturday, September 10th.
-Shareholders of record on Wednesday, August 17th will be paid a $1.08 dividend.
-This represents a $4.32 annualized dividend and a yield of 2.50%.
-The ex-dividend date is Tuesday, August 16th.
-This is an increase from Target’s previous quarterly dividend of $0.90.
-Target’s dividend payout ratio is presently 49.09%.
+The company also recently declared a quarterly dividend, which will be paid on Saturday, September 10th.
+Stockholders of record on Wednesday, August 17th will be paid a dividend of $1.08 per share.
+This represents a $4.32 dividend on an annualized basis and a dividend yield of 2.59%.
+This is a positive change from Target’s previous quarterly dividend of $0.90.
+The ex-dividend date of this dividend is Tuesday, August 16th.
+Target’s dividend payout ratio (DPR) is presently 49.09%.

 About Target